Trainees in the TL1 Postdoctoral Training Program participate in one of three tracks:

 MD or MD/PhD Clinical Fellowship

 This is a two-year program for MD Clinical Fellows who are interested in learning about the translation of biomedical and clinical research into improved patient care.
-MD Clinical Fellows who are interested in identifying novel opportunities for entrepreneurial activities, technology transfer, commercialization of intellectual property are also welcomed to apply.
+MD Clinical Fellows who are interested in identifying novel opportunities for entrepreneurial activities, technology transfer, and commercialization of intellectual property are also welcomed to apply.